mnemote/flobot/doc/vcode.rst

 Javascript's binary handling is even more deranged than C's string handling, so code can also be represented as groups of 8 hex digits separated by a single whitespace.
+I'm not totally happy with this, but we'll see how it goes.